 This course is designed for adult language learners who possess limited to no proficiency in English.
-Students also may not possess literacy skills in their first language.
-The class will focus on basic vocabulary in English along with basic writing conventions and pronunciation.
-Students will start to build competency in all four language skills: reading, writing, listening and speaking.
-Course topics relate to everyday needs and include information related to community resources, the workplace and lifelong learning opportunities.
-English language and civics topics are chosen each semester based on student needs.
+The class will focus on basic vocabulary and basic grammar.
+Students will start to build competency in all four language skills.
+Course topics relate to using English for everyday needs.
 (Apportionment)